prismv/DB48X-on-DM42/doc/calc-help/constants.md

 First radiation constant.
 This constant appears in the Radiance expression of the Planck's law: `Bλ(λ;T)=c1/λ^5/EXPM1(c2/λT)`.
-Is is exactly calculated by:
+It is exactly calculated by:
 ```rpl
     12 SIG  c1='CONVERT(2*Ⓒπ*Ⓒh*Ⓒc^2;1_(W*m^2))'  Usc1=0_(W*m^2)  Urc1=0
 ```